 - Doing so brings up the Insert Audio dialog box, as shown in Figure 2, below.
 Navigate to the folder where your audio clips are saved, and click on any audio file to select.

 Figure 2: Insert Audio dialog box

 - To link rather than embed, click on the down-arrow next to the Insert button.
-This brings up a menu with two options as shown in Figure 3.
+Doing so brings up a menu with two options, as shown in Figure 3, below.

 Figure 3: Choose if you want to link or embed

 - Insert is the default option that embeds the sound within the presentation.
 This is the same as discussed in step 3 above.